 Hey people, I run a songwriting and production consulting company called Cool Chords.
 15 + years of experience and have ghostwritten Billboard Top 40 singles, songs for placement in TV and Film, for some major known and established artists and got some big album cuts.
 I write some of the best chord progressions in the industry.

 Did I mention I went to Berklee and studied songwriting and guitar under the world renowned Pat Pattison (John Mayer, Melissa Ethridge's teacher).

-Think something like John Mayer/ Justin Timberlake chords.
+Think something like Randy Newman Piano, or John Mayer/ Justin Timberlake guitar chords.